Write An Equation Of The Parabola In Intercept Form

 Deriving the Intercept Form of a Parabola Equation

 The standard form of a parabola's equation is typically represented as y = ax² + bx + c, where 'a', 'b', and 'c' are constants.
-However, the intercept form offers a more intuitive representation, especially when dealing with the parabola's x-intercepts.
+That said, the intercept form offers a more intuitive representation, especially when dealing with the parabola's x-intercepts.
 The intercept form is derived by factoring the quadratic expression in the standard form.

 y = a(x - p)(x - q)